ChineseMutualAid/computer-literacy-2017/static/lesson-1/slides.md

 ---
 # Open a web browser

-From the bottom dock, select Google Chrome.
+From the **dock** at the bottom of the screen, select Google Chrome.

-If you're not sure how to do this, ask the instructor to do it for you.
+If you don't know how to do this, ask the instructor to do it for you.

 ---
 # Visit this course's website